charlie0129/batt/README.md

 ## Installation

 > Currently, it is command-line only.
-Some knowledge of the command-line is recommended.
+Some knowledge of the command-line is required.
 A native GUI is possible but not planned.
 If you want to build a GUI, you can ask me to put a link here to your project

 1. Get the binary.
-You can download from GitHub releases or build it yourself.
-See [Building](#Building) for more details.
+You can download it from [GitHub releases](https://github.com/charlie0129/batt/releases).
+If you want the latest features and bug fixes, you can build it yourself (see [Building](#Building) for more details)
 2. Put the binary somewhere safe.
-You don't want to move it after installation.
-It is recommended to save it in your `$PATH`.
-For example, `/usr/local/bin`.
+It will be used by macOS `launchd` later, so you don't want to move it after installation :).
+It is recommended to save it in your `$PATH`, e.g., `/usr/local/bin`.
-3. Run `batt` in terminal to see if it works.
-If it works, it will show help messages.
-4. Install daemon.
+3. Install daemon using `sudo batt install`.
 This component is what actually controls charging.
-Run `sudo batt install` to install the daemon.
-If you do not want to use `sudo` every time, e.g., when setting charge limits, add the `--allow-non-root-access` flag (but you will sacrifice security for convenience).
-To uninstall the daemon, run `sudo batt uninstall`.
+If you do not want to use `sudo` every time after installation, add the `--allow-non-root-access` flag: `sudo batt install --allow-non-root-access`.
-5. Test if it works by running `sudo batt status`.
+4. Test if it works by running `sudo batt status`.
 If you see some status info, you are good to go!
-6. `batt` is now running!
+5. Time to customize.
 By default `batt` will set a charge limit to 60%.
-7. Time to customize it a little.
 For example, to set the charge limit to 80%, run `sudo batt limit 80`.
-8. As said before, it is recommended to disable macOS's optimized charging when using `batt`.
+6. As said before, it is recommended to disable macOS's optimized charging when using `batt`.
 To do so, open System Preferences, go to Battery, and uncheck "Optimize battery charging".

 Notes:

+- Don't know what a command does?
+Run `batt help` to see all available commands.
+To see help for a specific command, run `batt help <command>`.
 - If your current charge is above the limit, your computer will just stop charging.
 To see any effect, you will need to use your battery until it is below the limit.
 You can use `sudo batt adapter disable` to force the computer to use battery even if it is plugged in.
 - To disable the charge limit, run `sudo batt limit 100`.
-- Don't know what a command does?
-Run `batt help` to see all available commands.
-To see help for a specific command, run `batt help <command>`.

 > Finally, if you find `batt` helpful, stars ⭐️ are much appreciated!

 ## Usage

-### Limiting charge
+### Limit battery charge

 Make sure your computer doesn't charge beyond what you said.